Rumble (RUM)

 5. Revenue Growth

-As you can see below, Rumble’s sales grew at an incredible 85.5% compounded annual growth rate over the last four years.
-This is an encouraging starting point for our analysis because it shows Rumble’s demand was higher than many business services companies.
+As you can see below, Rumble grew its sales at an incredible 75.6% compounded annual growth rate over the last five years.
+This shows it had high demand, a useful starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within business services, a stretched historical view may miss recent innovations or disruptive industry trends.
-Rumble’s annualized revenue growth of 13.5% over the last two years is below its four-year trend, but we still think the results suggest healthy demand.
+We at StockStory place the most emphasis on long-term growth, but within business services, a half-decade historical view may miss recent innovations or disruptive industry trends.
+Rumble’s annualized revenue growth of 11.5% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-This quarter, Rumble missed Wall Street’s estimates and reported a rather uninspiring 1.2% year-on-year revenue decline, generating $24.76 million of revenue.
+This quarter, Rumble reported a rather uninspiring 10.5% year-on-year revenue decline to $27.07 million of revenue, in line with Wall Street’s estimates.

 6. Operating Margin